gmkumar2005/scalajs-heresdk/website/docs/documentation.md

 2. Scala 3: Ensure you have Scala 3 installed on your system.

 3. HERE Developer Account: You'll need a HERE Developer account to obtain API credentials.
 Sign up for one at  [HERE Developer Portal.](https://platform.here.com/sign-up) Here offers a **`Generous free tier`**

+## Secrets
+Managing secrets is a common problem in software development.
+HereSdk.Scala.js provides a simple solution to this problem by using Scala.js `@ScalaJSDefined` annotation to define a Scala object that contains your API credentials.
+This object is then passed to the `PlatformOptions` constructor to initialize the HERE Maps platform.
+Here's an example of how to define your API credentials: